-In 2014, a further development, the installation Hexa-Hive Village with Airstrip for Bees was shown as part of the art exhibition Semi-Wild Gardens at Kouvola city art museum and in 2016, the installation was placed in Tarja Halonen Park, a public area in the centre of Helsinki.
-Later it was renamed to Airstrip for Pollinators.
+In 2014, a further development of the Hexa-Hive – the installation Hexa-Hive Village with Airstrip for Bees – was shown as part of the art exhibition Semi-Wild Gardens at Kouvola city art museum and in 2016, the installation was placed in Tarja Halonen Park, a public area in the centre of Helsinki.

-The article explores the effects of the installation assessed via a questionnaire.
-The findings include the emergence of a “garden quality” around the “Hexa-Hive”, an increase of local faunal and floral diversity and a notion of wilderness in the city.
+The findings include the emergence of a “garden quality” around the “Hexa-Hive”, an increase of local faunal and floral diversity and a notion of added wilderness in the city.
 This installation aims to highlight the concept of urban acupuncture and the mental and psychological value of public gardens for human health.

 The article was published in the Urban Forestry and Urban Greening magazine, Volume 30 in March 2018, within a special issue on urban gardens.
 Please find an abstract here.